AqwamCreates/DataPredict/docs/API/Others/StringSplitter.md

 * inputString: The string to be split into array.

-* patternWhereToSplitBetween: The regular expression that determines the spllit locations.
+* patternWhereToSplitBetween: The regular expression that determines the split locations.

 #### Returns: